etendosoftware/docs/docs/developer-guide/etendo-classic/developer-tools/etendo-gradle-plugin.md

 !!! warning "Troubleshooting"

-    If you encounter the error `A problem occurred starting process 'command 'sass''`, it suggests that the `sass` compiler either isn't installed or isn't accessible.
-Follow these checks:
+    If you see the error `A problem occurred starting process 'command 'sass''`, ensure the **Sass** compiler is installed and accessible.

-    1. Ensure you've installed the **Sass** compiler.
-    2. Verify that the `sass` command is available in your system's **PATH**.
-You can do this by running the `sass --version` command.
-    3. If the problem persists, **restart your terminal** or ensure you have the necessary permissions to execute commands.

-Therefore, the `cssCompile` task simplifies the process of working with SCSS in the Etendo project, ensuring that the latest styles are always available in a browser-compatible format.
-By facilitating the seamless transition from SCSS to CSS, it allows that developers can focus on creativity without being bogged down by manual compilation.